FranzTamani/turBOT/testing-infra/README.md

 terraform init
 ```
 The terraform init command will download all the dependecies required to deploy the infrastructure to AWS.
+NOTE: YOU MUST CREATE A KEY PAIR INSIDE THE AWS CONSOLE TO REFERENCE HERE.

 ```
 terraform plan \